 Chronic overdosage may lead to vascular and organ calcification, as a result of hypercalcaemia.

 Treatment in cases of overdose

-Pharmacotherapeutic group: Cholecalciferol (vitamin D and analogues)
+Pharmacotherapeutic group: Colecalciferol (vitamin D and analogues)

 ATC code: A11C C05

-In its biologically active form Vitamin D stimulates intestinal calcium absorption, incorporation of calcium into the osteoid, and release of calcium from bone tissue.
+In its biologically active form vitamin D stimulates intestinal calcium absorption, incorporation of calcium into the osteoid, and release of calcium from bone tissue.
 In the small intestine it promotes rapid and delayed calcium uptake.
 The passive and active transport of phosphate is also stimulated.
 In the kidney, it inhibits the excretion of calcium and phosphate by promoting tubular resorption.
 The production of parathyroid hormone (PTH) in the parathyroids is inhibited directly by the biologically active form of vitamin D3.
 PTH secretion is inhibited additionally by the increased calcium uptake in the small intestine under the influence of biologically active vitamin D.

 The pharmacokinetics of vitamin D is well known.

-Vitamin D is well absorbed from the gastro-intestinal tract in the presence of bile, so the administration with the major meal of the day might therefore facilitate the absorption of Vitamin D.
+Vitamin D is well absorbed from the gastro-intestinal tract in the presence of bile, so the administration with the major meal of the day might therefore facilitate the absorption of vitamin D.